M4tt-/kafka-python-postgres-etl/README.md

 # kafka-python-postgres-etl

-This project demonstrates a streaming ETL pipeline.
-It is containerized using Docker.
+This project demonstrates a containerized, Python-based, streaming ETL pipeline.
+It is written in Python 3.6 (see `requirements.txt`).

 The main goal is to monitor and store real-time streaming data from a fleet of vehicles.